Watch Price Calculator

 Examples of a successful watch brand:

-John Pietrasz from Miami, Florida, USA started Delray Watch Supply about 4 years ago, a watch brand.
+John Pietrasz (from Miami, Florida, USA) started Delray Watch Supply almost 6 years ago.

 Hi!
 My name is John Pietrasz, and I am co-founder of Delray Watch Supply, DelrayWatch.com - informally known as Delray Watch.
 We are a tech-driven luxury watch dealer with a focus on the true watch collectors, casually known as “watch geeks”.
 By aid of a proprietary algorithm, we, my business partner Federico Iossa and I, are able to offer collectors the most for their pieces on trade, while still remaining competitive in our listing prices.